-ALGONQUIN RESIDENCE JUDICIAL PROCESS

-Incident Report

-Alleged violations of the RCLS are documented by Residence Staff in an Incident Report.

-Alleged Level 1, 2 & 3 Violations: Judicial Meeting with RLC/RLM (or designate)

-Resident(s) meet with the RLC/RCSC/RLM to review the Incident Report.

-Alleged violations of Behaviour Contracts and/or serious Level 3 Violations: Judicial Meeting with RLM/GM (or designate)

-Resident(s) meet with the RCSC/ RLM/GM to review the Incident Report

-Decision Letter

-RLC communicates decision about allegations, violations, and Sanctions to Resident(s) in writing.

-Incident Referred to RCSC/RLM/GM

-In situations where Resident(s) are repeat offenders, the Incident will be referred to the GM.

-Decision Letter

-RCSC/RLM/GM communicates decision about allegations, violations, and sanctions to Resident(s) in writing.
+ALGONQUIN RESIDENCE JUDICIAL PROCESS Incident Report Alleged violations of the RCLS are documented by Residence Staff in an Incident Report.
+Judicial Meeting with 2 & 3 Violations: RLC/RLM (or designate) RLM to review the Incident Report.
+Alleged violations of Behaviour Contracts and/or serious Level 3 Violations: Judicial Meeting with RLM/GM (or designate) Resident(s) meet with the RLM/GM to review the Incident Report Decision Letter RLC communicates decision about allegations, violations, and Sanctions to Resident(s) in writing.
+Incident Referred to RCSC/RLM/GM In situations where Resident(s) are repeat offenders, may be referred to the RLM/GM.
+Decision Letter RLM/GM communicates decision about allegations, violations, and sanctions to Resident(s) in writing.